isabel2296/TipCalculatorApp/README.md

 The following **additional** features are implemented:

-- [ ] User can switch on/off the split by party size option to display the amount for each party member.
+- [x] User can switch on/off the split by party size option to display the amount to be paid for each party member.

 ## Video Walkthrough